Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Universal Control of the Span Fock Space

 \subsection{Effective Hubbard-lattice interaction approach}

-An alternative scheme to encode a qubit in a cavity with the instruction set is to map the three-dimensional quantum electrodynamics (3D cQED) system to a qubit by imposing an $\hat{n}\left(\hat{n}-1\right)$ anharmonicity into the Jaynes-Cummings Hamiltonian that describes the system.
-The anharmonicity term increases the energy gap between higher levels of the oscillator to effectively restrict propagation to the $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $ Fock space in which there is universal control.
+An alternative scheme to encode a qubit in a cavity with the instruction set is to map the qumodes to a qubit by imposing an $\hat{n}\left(\hat{n}-1\right)$ anharmonicity where the Jaynes-Cummings Hamiltonian that describes the quantum system.
+This anharmonicity term increases the energy gap between higher levels of the oscillator to effectively restrict propagation to the $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $ Fock space in which there is universal control.

 Consider the standard Jaynes-Cummings Hamiltonian

 where $\omega_{R}$ is the cavity frequency, $\omega_{Q}$ is the qubit frequency, and $g$ is the coupling parameter.
 Inclusion of the simulated $\hat{n}\left(\hat{n}-1\right)$ anharmonicity of strength $\Gamma$ yields